ahmedamr-r/tagaddod-design-system/packages/react/src/components/Pagination/README.md

 The component automatically detects the document's `dir` attribute to adjust layout and text for RTL languages.

 ## Theming
 The component uses the Tagaddod Design System tokens with the `--t-` prefix for styling, ensuring consistency with other components.
+It integrates with the Button component for navigation controls and page numbers, inheriting all the Button's theming capabilities.